-OpenRemove the two blade housing covers that cover the blade wheels.
-Lower the hinged middle blade housing cover.
-Turn the blade tension handle to release the blade tension until the wheel is pulled in and the blade is lying loose in the blade housing.
+Open the two blade housing covers that cover the blade wheels.
+Release the blade tension See Section 2.6 until the wheel is pulled in and the blade is lying loose in the blade housing.
 Lift the blade out of the blade housing.